rlan/convert-csv-schwab2pp/README.md

 Here is a complete step-by-step [guide](./guide/README.md) for creating a new portfolio file in PP and importing the converted example CSV.
 As far as I can test, PP will detect and skip duplicate transactions.
 So it is safe to import overlapping transactions in the future.

+Supported transactions:

+* "NRA Tax Adj"
+* "Credit Interest"
+* "NRA Withholding"
+* "Short Term Cap Gain"
+* "Long Term Cap Gain"
+* "Cash Dividend"
+* "Buy"
+* "Wire Received"
+* "Sell" (Not verified)

+I have actual transactions for only above types of transactions.
+"Sell" is a guess; I don't have an actual sale.

 License:

 Eclipse Public License - v 2.0